UPPMAX/HPC-python/docs/day3/matplotlib/README.md

 <!-- markdownlint-enable MD013 -->
 :::

-In that documentation, find the software module to load the package.
+In that documentation, find the software module to load the `matplotlib` Python package.

 :::{admonition} Answer: where is the `matplotlib` documentation?
 :class: dropdown